Dr. Budwig’s Diet & Protocol (3)

 One reason for using goat milk is that a lot of people from the 'Hinterland' of South Africa have no access to quark or cottage cheese.
 They do however have access to goat milk.
 So they are being advised to use goat milk and ferment it with kefir grains and strain the resultant to obtain a type of quark (see further explanations in Explanatory notes re kefir and sprouting).
 This would be full-fat quark because goat milk fat does not separate or hardly so (since goat milk has smaller fat globules and “is naturally homogenized since it lacks the protein agglutinin" [Wikipedia]).

-We know that some former cancer patients got well with using a full-fat goat quark.
-We also know, as mentioned, that goat milk fat is healthy, or at least healthier than cow milk butter fat.
-Additionally, the locally available goat milk is likely raw and full of enzymes.
-After it is fermented and not heated it is full of probiotics as well.
 The cow milk that is available to 99% or more of the population, apart from being pasteurized and non-organic, is also homogenized which makes its fat content a health problem.
 It may actually be healthier in such cases to use full-fat unpasteurized and unhomogenized goat milk for making quark even though it is full-fat than to use low-fat pasteurized and homogenized non-organic cow milk. (credits in addition to Wilhelm H.: Healing Cancer Naturally)

 Question 16: Is there any difference between golden and brown flaxseeds, apart from the cost, as well as between linseed and flaxseed?